-- 1. In order to minimise resource use, mitigate climate change, and ensure development proposals are adaptable to a changing climate, proposals will be supported where they, in accordance with the Northumberland Design Guide: - Incorporate passive design measures which respond to existing and anticipated climatic conditions and improve the efficiency of heating, cooling, ventilation and lighting; - b.
-Demonstrate that opportunities to incorporate locally sourced, recycled and energy efficient building materials have been considered; - c.
-Demonstrate that opportunities to include small-scale renewable and low carbon energy generation have been considered; - d.
-Connect to an existing or approved district energy scheme where feasible and viable and in the case of major development proposals consider opportunities to incorporate a district energy network; - e.
-Demonstrate that opportunities to include water efficiency measures such as the use of water recycling systems have been considered; - f.
-Incorporate measures to reduce waste generated during construction, including the recovery of materials on-site, and ensuring there is appropriate provision for recyclable and non-recyclable waste;

-- g.
-Minimise vulnerability to flooding through use of materials, green and blue infrastructure and other design features as appropriate; and - h.
+- 1. In order to minimise resource use, mitigate climate change, and ensure development proposals are adaptable to a changing climate, proposals will be supported if they, where feasible: - Incorporate passive design measures which respond to existing and anticipated climatic conditions and improve the efficiency of heating, cooling, ventilation and lighting; - Prioritise the use of locally sourced, recycled and energy efficient building materials; - c.
+Incorporate or connect to small-scale renewable and low carbon energy systems which contribute towards the supply of energy to the development, unless this would not be viable; - Connect to an existing or approved district energy scheme where viable and in the case of major development proposals consider opportunities to incorporate a district energy network; - e.
+Facilitate the efficient use of water; measures such as water recycling systems will be encouraged; - f.
+Incorporate measures to reduce waste generated during construction, including the recovery of materials on-site, and ensure there is appropriate provision for recyclable and non-recyclable waste; - g.
+Minimise vulnerability to flooding in areas at risk of flooding from all sources, or where the development may increase flood risk elsewhere, through use of materials, green and blue infrastructure and other design features as appropriate; and - h.
 Are flexible to allow for future modification, refurbishment and retrofitting. - 2.
-The use of appropriate accreditation schemes to demonstrate high levels of sustainability will be encouraged and supported.
-Great weight will be given where high levels of sustainability are demonstrated, in line with the Northumberland Design Guide.
+Development which promotes high levels of sustainability will be encouraged and supported, particularly where this can be demonstrated through the use of appropriate accreditation schemes.